On groups with definable $f$-generics definable in $p$-adically closed fields: Introduction

-Recall that a definable manifold $X$ over $K$ is definably compact, if for any definable continuous function $f : \V(K) \backslash\{0\} \longrightarrow X$, the limit $\displaystyle\lim_{x \to 0}f(x)$ exists in X. Definable compactness agrees with compactness if $K$ is $\Q$.
+Recall from \cite{O-P} that a definable manifold $X$ over $K$ is definably compact, if for any definable continuous function $f : \V(K) \backslash\{0\} \longrightarrow X$, the limit $\displaystyle\lim_{x \to 0}f(x)$ exists in X. Definable compactness agrees with compactness if $K$ is $\Q$.
 A definable subset of $K^n$ with the induced topology is definably compact if and only if it is closed and bounded.

-Let $G\sq \K^n$ be a group definable over $\Q$.
-Then $G(\Q)$ is definably equipped with the structure of a $p$-adic Lie group.
-Note that any $p$-adic Lie group contains a open compact subgroup, and any open compact subgroup of a definable $p$-adic Lie group is $\Q$-definable.
-So there is $C\leq G$ such that $\dim(C)=\dim (G)$, $C$ is $\Q$-definable, and $C(\Q)$ is compact.
+Let $G$ be a group definable in $N$ with parameters from $\Q$.
+As remarked above $G(\Q)$ has (definably in $M$) the structure of a $p$-adic analytic (Lie) group, and as such has an open compact subgroup, which must be definable in $M$.
+It follows that $G$ has a $\Q$-definable subgroup $C$ with $dim(C) = dim(G)$ and $C(\Q)$ is compact (and $C$ definably compact).

-Let $C\sq \K^n$ be a definably compact group over $\Q$.
-Then we have a standard part map $\st: C\longrightarrow C(\Q)$.
-The kernal of $\st$ is precisely the group of infinitesimals of $C$ and coincides with the intersection of all $\Q$-definable subgroups of $C$ of finite index.
+Let $C$ be a group definable in $N$ over $\Q$ which is (with its definable manifold topology) definably compact.
+Then $C(\Q)$ is compact.
+We have the standard part map $\st: C\longrightarrow C(\Q)$.
+The kernel of $\st$ is precisely the group of infinitesimals of $C$ and coincides with the intersection of all $\Q$-definable subgroups of $C$ of finite index.
+This is elaborated on in the following Fact.